daikini/ssconnection/README.markdown

-YVConnection
+SSConnection
 ============

-This is a simple class that wraps up `NSURLConnection` to easily transfer data to and from the YouVersion API on iPhone.
+This is a simple class that wraps up `NSURLConnection` to easily transfer plist data from a web service and read it into a native Objective-C object.